jacob-leider/data-parallel-smm-2d-convolution/README.md

 ### Examples
 The framework currently features two methods for algorithmic swapping.
 A function that swaps a specific module type and one that swaps every module type of a *DNN* and returns an object completely managed by the framework.

-For example, the following code could be used with a *PyTorch* *DNN* which utilizes convolution and *maxpool2d* layers.
-The first function called ```swap_backend```, takes the *DNN* and a mapping from the name of the module to an algorithmic selector, passing no algorithm for a module type is equivalent to passing *"default"*.
+For example, the following code could be used with a *PyTorch* *DNN* which utilizes two convolution layers and *maxpool2d* layers.
+The first function called ```swap_backend```, takes the *DNN* and a mapping from the name of a module to an algorithmic selector, passing no algorithm for a module type is equivalent to passing *"default"*.
 The second function, implemented for convolution layers, ```swap_conv2d```, takes the *DNN* and an algorithmic selector for the module type in the function name.
 ```python
 input_data = torch.randn(10, 3, 224, 224)
 orig = ConvNet()